One NZ: GSM Coverage (2G)

-Vodafone operates a nationwide GSM service in the 900 MHz band.
-In areas with high demand there are additional GSM services operating in the 1800 MHz band, usually from existing 900 MHz cell sites, to provide more capacity.
-Areas with both 900 MHz and 1800 MHz service cover most major business districts and large shopping malls.
-In recent years Vodafone has also established some cell sites that only provide 1800 MHz service where it is difficult to release spectrum for more 900 MHz cell sites.
-Most phones sold since the mid-1990s support both bands.
+One NZ operates a nationwide GSM service in the 900 MHz band.
+In areas with high demand One used to operate additional GSM services in the 1800 MHz band, usually from existing 900 MHz cell sites, to provide more capacity.
+Areas that had both 900 MHz and 1800 MHz service included most major business districts and large shopping malls.
+In later years One NZ also established some cell sites that only provided 1800 MHz service where it was difficult to release spectrum for more 900 MHz cell sites.
+Most phones sold since the mid-1990s supported both bands.

 In March 2016 Vodafone New Zealand announced plans to shut down its 2G (GSM) network, beginning with voice and messaging services.
 Vodafone's Spokesperson Elissa Downey commented that they would keep the GSM network running until 2025, although it would only support devices using GSM data such as electricity meters that send readings over the network, and that they would be announcing the end date for its 2G voice service soon.
 In early August 2016, however, it was reported that Vodafone was reconsidering its choice to shut down the network, with Spokesperson Andrea Brady stating that the 2G network "will not be switched off anytime soon as it continues to serve customers across New Zealand".
 This announcement came following the company's criticism of rival operator Spark's billboard campaign that claimed "Vodafone's 2G network is shutting down" and invited customers to "switch before [they're] ditched", despite neither Spark, nor its child division Skinny Mobile – whom the campaign was run under – operating a compatible 2G network.
 The campaign was denounced by Vodafone as "pretty misleading", shortly followed by the announcement that 2G voice services would not be ended any time soon.
-As of December 2016 Vodafone has not confirmed a date for the termination of its 2G voice network.
+On 4 April 2024, One NZ announced the planned shutdown date for its 2G network.
+The announcement was made alongside the revised shutdown date for its 3G network.
+Both the 2G and 3G networks are scheduled to be shut down on 31 December 2025.